slaclab/lume-model/docs/index.md

 )
 ```

+All input variables may be made into constants by passing the `is_constant=True` keyword argument.
+Value assingments on these constant variables will raise an error message.

 ## Surrogate models

 Lume-model model classes are intended to guide user development while allowing for flexibility and customizability.
 The base class `lume_model.models.SurrogateModel` is used to enforce LUME tool compatable classes for the execution of trained models.
 For this case, model loading and execution should be organized into class methods.